Four months ago, on April 5th, 2021, I gave up alcohol to see what the impact would be on my sleep, as well as my overall well-being.

 As I said in part one, I didn’t quit alcohol because I felt like I had a problem with it; I was a moderate drinker.
 I did eat a lot of sugar, but I’m sure many people eat considerably more and my diet is generally very healthy.
-Perhaps alcohol and/or sugar wasn’t affecting my sleep as much I thought.
+Perhaps alcohol and/or sugar weren’t affecting my sleep as much as I thought.

 So what else do I do, or not do, that I should know as a sleep blogger is important for your sleep?

-An obvious lifestyle choice that comes to mind is my caffeiene consumption.
+An obvious lifestyle choice that comes to mind is my caffeine consumption.
 I drink quite a lot of tea and coffee earlier in the day, and sometimes in the afternoon too.
 I never drink caffeinated drinks after around 5 p.m., but it’s possible the amount I drink before that cut-off point is still too much.